Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (c) A licensee shall not be in violation of this Section while he or she is traveling along a public right of way that touches or crosses any of the premises under subsection (a), (a-5), or (a-10) of this Section if the concealed firearm is carried on his or her person in accordance with the provisions of this Act or is being transported in a vehicle by the licensee in accordance with all other applicable provisions of law.

 (d) Signs stating that the carrying of firearms is prohibited shall be clearly and conspicuously posted at the entrance of a building, premises, or real property specified in this Section as a prohibited area, unless the building or premises is a private residence.
-Signs shall be of a uniform design as established by the Department and shall be 4 inches by 6 inches in size.
-The Department shall adopt rules for standardized signs to be used under this subsection.
+Signs shall be of a uniform design as established by the Illinois State Police and shall be 4 inches by 6 inches in size.
+The Illinois State Police shall adopt rules for standardized signs to be used under this subsection.

 (Source: P.A.
 101-31, eff.
 6-28-19; 102-538, eff.
 8-20-21.)